 - Purchase, shipping, installation and maintenance of monitoring equipment;

-- Annualized gross staff costs for environmental management (including support to CDM project development and other NACAG activities).
+- Annualized gross staff costs for environmental management.

 Upon signature of the grant agreement, plant operators will select specific abatement technology by means of competitive tendering.
 The NACAG Secretariat is ready to provide advisory services concerning the selection of the technology.
 From the outset, it is technology-neutral and supports the technology that is most appropriate under the specific technical and economic circumstances of each individual nitric acid production facility.

 Stream II: Nitric Acid Climate Auctions Program

 This stream consists of a program of climate auctions.
-The World Bank is the executive institution of this funding stream.
-This new program builds on the “Climate Auction Model” developed by the Pilot Auction Facility (PAF), which previously piloted climate auctions to deliver climate finance and pay private sector companies for methane and nitrous oxide emission reductions.
-Climate Auctions sell to private companies and individuals a price guarantee (in the form of bonds), the height of which is determined by an auction, for future independently-verified emission reductions or other climate results.
-For the Nitric Acid Climate Auctions Program, the auctions will sell bonds that may be redeemed after the bond holder delivers eligible N2O emission reductions from nitric acid plants.
+This funding stream is realized in cooperation with the World Bank and builds on the “Climate Auction Model” developed by the Pilot Auction Facility (PAF).
+The PAF previously piloted climate auctions to deliver climate finance and pay private sector companies for methane and nitrous oxide emission reductions.
+Climate Auctions sell to private companies and individuals a price guarantee (in the form of bonds), the height of which is determined by an auction, for future independently-verified emission reductions.
+For the Nitric Acid Climate Auctions Program, the auctions will sell bonds that may be redeemed after the bond holder delivers verified eligible N2O emission reductions from nitric acid plants.

-The program will hold at least one reverse auction in 2019, in which qualified firms or individuals will bid on the strike price (payment per tCO2e to be received upon delivery of eligible results).
+The program will hold at least one reverse auction planned for fall 2019, in which qualified firms or individuals will bid on the price guarantees (payment per tCO2e to be received upon redemption of eligible results).
 The anticipated starting price of the auction will be between $US15 and $US8.
-The definitive starting price will be published later in 2019.
-The auction winners will pay a premium price of $US0.06 per carbon credit to purchase the bonds.
+The definitive starting price will be published prior to the auction in 2019.
+The auction winners will pay a premium price of $US0.06 per carbon credit purchased.
 All bidders participating in the auction will pay a refundable deposit of $US0.06 that is held as a payment against the premium for the auction winners and that is returned to those bidders that do not win.
 The bonds that will be sold under this program will have no penalty for non-delivery and will be tradeable.